Types

 Patterns:

-• dispense egg, egg, village defense, ocelot baby, silverfish trap, village invading, trap, dispensing egg, shoulder, drowned, metamorphosis, lightning, silverfish reveal, spell, built iron golem, natural, trial mob spawner, village invasion, frozen, mount, build wither, built wither, iron golem defense, ender pearl, creature spawner, reinforcements, build snowman, build iron golem, breeding, raid, ominous item spawner, infection, customized, potion effect, spawn egg, jockey, beehive, default, golem defense, patrol, slime split, infected, sheared, mob spawner, nether portal, trial spawner, shear, perching, custom, built snowman, chunk generation, breed, command, duplication, explosion, spawner, cured, enchantment, trial creature spawner, customised, piglin zombification
+• dispense egg, egg, village defense, ocelot baby, silverfish trap, village invading, trap, dispensing egg, shoulder, drowned, metamorphosis, lightning, silverfish reveal, spell, built iron golem, natural, trial mob spawner, village invasion, frozen, mount, rehydration, build wither, built wither, iron golem defense, ender pearl, creature spawner, reinforcements, build snowman, build iron golem, rehydrated, breeding, raid, ominous item spawner, built copper golem, infection, customized, reanimate spawn reasons, potion effect, spawn egg, jockey, beehive, default, release from bucket, golem defense, patrol, slime split, infected, sheared, mob spawner, nether portal, trial spawner, shear, perching, custom, built snowman, chunk generation, breed, command, duplication, explosion, spawner, cured, enchantment, trial creature spawner, customised, piglin zombification, build copper golem

 Since: 2.3